awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-maintenancewindowtask-notificationconfig.md

-# Amazon EC2 Systems Manager MaintenanceWindowTask NotificationConfig<a name="aws-properties-ssm-maintenancewindowtask-notificationconfig"></a>
+# AWS Systems Manager MaintenanceWindowTask NotificationConfig<a name="aws-properties-ssm-maintenancewindowtask-notificationconfig"></a>

-<a name="aws-properties-ssm-maintenancewindowtask-notificationconfig-description"></a>The `NotificationConfig` property type specifies configurations for sending notifications for an Amazon EC2 Systems Manager Maintenance Window task\.
+<a name="aws-properties-ssm-maintenancewindowtask-notificationconfig-description"></a>The `NotificationConfig` property type specifies configurations for sending notifications for a Maintenance Window task in AWS Systems Manager\.

-<a name="aws-properties-ssm-maintenancewindowtask-notificationconfig-inheritance"></a> `NotificationConfig` is a property of the [SSM MaintenanceWindowTask MaintenanceWindowRunCommandParameters](aws-properties-ssm-maintenancewindowtask-maintenancewindowruncommandparameters.md) property type\.
+<a name="aws-properties-ssm-maintenancewindowtask-notificationconfig-inheritance"></a> `NotificationConfig` is a property of the [Systems Manager MaintenanceWindowTask MaintenanceWindowRunCommandParameters](aws-properties-ssm-maintenancewindowtask-maintenancewindowruncommandparameters.md) property type\.

 ## Syntax<a name="aws-properties-ssm-maintenancewindowtask-notificationconfig-syntax"></a>